 What is Access to Higher Education?

-Those who are looking to study a BA, a Higher National Diploma, the Certificate of Higher Education or even the LNAT, will now have an easier way to study at the university of your dreams!
+Those who are looking to study a BA, a Higher National Diploma, the Certificate of Higher Education or even the LNAT will now have an easier way to study at the university of your dreams!

 What is the Access to Higher Education Diploma?

-The diploma is mostly aimed at Mature Students (but younger students may still take the qualification) who left school without any formal qualifications, like A-Levels.
-After you complete the Access to Higher Education diploma, you will have a qualification that is held in the same regard as A Levels.
+The Access to Higher Education Diploma is a diploma to prepare students for an undergraduate degree at university.
+The diploma (sometimes referred to as the Access to HE Diploma) is mostly aimed at mature students, but younger students who left school without any formal qualifications, like A-Levels can also take it.
+After you complete the Access to Higher Education diploma, you will have a qualification that is held in the same regard as A-Levels.

 What is Access to HE Diploma equivalent to?